GaloisInc/BLST-Verification/README.md

 * The proof of scalar multiplication takes time that increases rapidly with the number of bits in the exponent.
 We have a generic proof that has been run of a variety of sizes, up to 22 bits.
 So the 255-bit call used in `blst_sk_to_pk_in_g1` and  `blst_sk_to_pk_in_g2` has not been mechanically checked, but is deemed to hold by extrapolation from the proofs that have been run.

 * There is an ambiguity in the IETF about the representation of field values in extension fields.
 The Cryptol specification and C implementation initially differed on this point.
 They are now in agreement and we hope that the specification authors will clarify this point.

+* Many algebraic properties of field operations, such as the associative and unit laws, have been assumed rather than proved.
+Similarly, some algebraic properties relating to elliptic curves are assumed.

 * For now, the assembly language subroutines have their functional correctness assumed, and in a few cases as noted above, their memory safety is also assumed.